 It’s normal to feel scared when moving forward with your case, but when you have the support of a Detroit criminal defense lawyer from our firm, you can face your challenges head on.
-We take cases from Detroit and Metro Detroit including Canton, Novi, Warren, Livonia, St. Clair Shores, Sterling Heights, Dearborn Heights, and more.
+We take cases from around Michigan and the Metro-Detroit area including Canton, Novi, Warren, Livonia, St. Clair Shores, Sterling Heights, Dearborn Heights, and more.

 If you’re ready to discuss your situation in greater detail with our defense team, fill out the contact form below or call 248-930-5019 to schedule a consultation.